 Ting-Li majored in physical therapy at the National Taiwan University.
 Although he worked as a physical therapist for a short period of time after graduation in 2000, he was determined to study abroad and explore different fields of study.
-In 2001, he was admitted to the Human Factors program in the Department of Industrial Engineering at the University of Wisconsin-Madison.
+Ting-Li was admitted to the Human Factors program in the Department of Industrial Engineering at the University of Wisconsin-Madison in 2001.
 In the second year of the graduate school, he also studied violin with Professor Tyrone Greive in the School of Music.
-In 2003, he decided to change his major to statistics.
+In 2003, Ting-Li decided to change his major to statistics.
 He then earned his Maser’s and Ph.D. degrees in statistics in 2005 and 2011, respectively.
-He has been working as a statistician in the pharmaceutical industry since 2012, and he is currently a research scientist at the Frontier Science Foundation, Inc.
+He has been working as a statistician in the pharmaceutical industry since 2012.
+Ting-Li is currently a research scientist at the Frontier Science Foundation, Inc.

 Ting-Li’s interest in photography began after his trip to the Yellowstone National Park in 2003.
 His main subject matters are nature, landscape, and architecture.
 He expressed his art with contrast, texture, form, color, and illusion.
 He won the First Prize of the Ansel Adams Gallery National Park Photo Contest in 2009 and was awarded several Honorable Mentions in the International Photo Awards in 2016 and 2017.

 In 2015, Ting-Li and his friend Max Chen founded a photography and video production studio, Snowforest.
 As the business develops, his interest in filmmaking and video production grows.
 In 2017, he made his first documentary film, AJ CARR, which was selected as the Official Selections by the Hollywood International Independent Documentary Awards and the Beloit International Film Festival.